Subscribe to Design Weekly: News from PennDesign

 Highlights from The Power of Architecture include previously unpublished footage shot by Nathanial Kahn, the son of Louis Kahn and the director of the film My Architect, as well as interviews with architects such as Frank Gehry, Renzo Piano, Peter Zumthor, and Sou Fujimoto that underscore the continued significance of Kahn’s work.

-For more information, visit the Fabric Workshop and Museum’s website.
+For more information about this exhibition please visit The Fabric Workshop and Museum’s website.